1am/CANTools/Readme.md

 ## Notes

-When usin ICSim + control the VM can become very unresponsive most likely because of both using OpenGL which doesn't work well for the VM.
+* When usin ICSim + control the VM can become very unresponsive most likely because of both using OpenGL which doesn't work well for the VM.
     Usung icsim or control separetely is working ok.
+* After installation Arduino icon on desktop shows as not trusted even though running `chmod +x` on .desktop item.
+Run the app and it will be trusted afterwards.
+    If someone knows how to fix it please let know in issues.

 ## Working with real devices